FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 - Cost-Benefit Analysis and Solution Design
 - Final Solution Design: Decision Tree Tuned Feature-Selected

-For detailed analysis and insights, refer to the HTML Python notebook.
+For detailed analysis and insights, refer to the Python notebook.

 Note: This repository serves as a demonstration of machine learning techniques for loan default prediction.
 Actual implementation may require customization.